amrsaad7/Car-Image-Classifier/README.md

 # Introduction
-Convolutional neural networks achieved impressive results on a wide range of image classification tasks.
+Image classification is assigning a class or label to an image while considering that each imgae can only have one class/label. in this case it's car pictures where the model/make/year are the label of each car image.
+There are a lot of approaches when it comes to Image classification however in this project CNNs apprach will be mainly used in this classification task.
+Convolutional neural networks(CNNs) achieved impressive results on a wide range of image classification tasks.
 CNN-based approaches use dominant CNNs as the main framework for the fine-grained classification. what makes it a strong candidate to use in this project where the main goal is to classify cars by picture.

 ![Semantic description of image](https://miro.medium.com/max/1204/1*TVu5hyywTrUsCAkfJbVHQw.png "Image Title")